Rishthegreat/Notes/School/Vietnam War.md

 	- Disbelief, anger, distrust and Johnson Aministration
 	- Much of the anger and critisism was directed at LBJ
 - Johnson announces in March 1968 that he will not seek the nomoination for another term
+	- He is still however the president for another 10 months
+##### American Morale Begins to Dip
+- Disproportionate representation of poor people and minorities
+	-